Crane1195/DIYB0XX/README.md

 https://b0xx.com/

-To contact any of the people who are credited in this repo, including myself, simple, Danny, and Snapple, join the 20XX discord here
+To contact any of the people who are credited in this repo, including myself, simple, Danny, and Snapple, join the B0XX discord here

 https://discord.gg/6wcEaDU

-I among others wanted to try this layout for before the product launches, so many including me have created a B0XX from raw materials, prefabricated cases, arcade hardware, and arduinos.
+I wanted to try this layout before the product launches, so I created a B0XX from raw materials (later a prefabricated case), arcade hardware, and an Arduino.

 I first created a B0XX using wood, which you can see the process of in the MyWoodB0XX folder, but did not like the feeling of its surface and its large size.